How to photograph planets with your digital camera

 • Portability: If you plan on traveling to different locations for your photography sessions, opt for a lightweight and compact tripod that is easy to carry.

-See also Best tripod for compact digital camera
+See also Best digital camera chip

 Tripod setup tips: